 Once a year, the Brocante de Lutry gathers more than 65 antique merchants who set their booths along the banks of Lutry for a three days flea market event.
 Art deco frames and painting, vintage glassware, local crockery, old mirrors & clocks, jars and pottery, cutlery, candle holders, jewelry, vintage chairs, old dolls, and vintage toys… you name it: the Lutry flea market is always a fun time for bargain hunters, tourists or just passersby!

-But besides the enjoyment of looking for a hidden gem or just discovering arts and crafts of a bygone era in a relax atmosphere, the true highlight of the Lutry flea market is certainly its scenic view from the banks of the lake Geneva or Lac Leman.
-Extending over 133 square miles (345 km2), the lake Geneva is one of the largest lakes in Western Europe.
+But besides the enjoyment of looking for a hidden gem or just discovering arts and crafts of a bygone era in a relaxed atmosphere, the true highlight of the Lutry flea market is certainly its scenic view from the banks of Lake Geneva or Lac Leman.
+Extending over 133 square miles (345 km2), Lake Geneva is one of the largest lakes in Western Europe.

 And since the region is famous for its mild temperatures in summer and its unbeatable weather conditions (think blue sky and sunshine…), a trip to the Brocante de Lutry is a journey in itself that doesn’t disappoint.